GeorgiKeranov/blog-app/README.md

-# BlogApp
+# Blog App

-BlogApp is android application that uses REST API from my [other project "Blog"](https://github.com/GeorgiKeranov/Blog).
+Blog App is android application that uses REST API from my [other project "Blog CMS"](https://github.com/GeorgiKeranov/blog-cms).

 ## Table of contents
 - [Technologies used](#technologies-used)